ksoliddev/express-h2/README.md

-# Express-h2
+# express-h2

 [![NPM Version][npm-image]][npm-url]
 [![NPM Downloads][downloads-image]][downloads-url]

-A simple way for use http2 protocol with [express](http://expressjs.com/) framework
+A simple way to use http2 protocol with [express](http://expressjs.com/) framework

 * [How to install](#how-to-install)
 * [How to use](#how-to-use)